otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/08-retrofit.md

 ### Country

 You can not directly use the contents in `data.json`, rather you need to represent the contents in programtic way or in a way that **Kotlin** understands.
-Look at the contents in `data.json`...each country object (the thing wrap in curly braces) has an `id` property, `name` property and much more.
+Look at the contents in `data.json`...each country object (the thing wrapped in curly braces) has an `id` property, `name` property and much more.
 You will need to add the other properties to this data class.
 Think about the data types you will use to represent the contents. **Note:** The name of the arguments, i.e., `id` and `name` must match the name of the properties in `data.json`.

 ```kotlin
 data class Country(val id: String, val name: String)